M66B/FairEmail/docs/FAQ-zh-rCN.md

 *General*

 You might get the alert "*Please log in via your web browser*".
 This happens when Google considers the network that connects you to the internet (this could be a VPN) to be unsafe.
 This can be prevented by using the Gmail quick setup wizard or an app specific password.
-This happens when Google considers the network that connects you to the internet (this could be a VPN) to be unsafe.
-This can be prevented by using the Gmail quick setup wizard or an app specific password.

 See [here](https://support.google.com/mail/answer/7126229) for Google's instructions and [here](https://support.google.com/mail/accounts/answer/78754) for troubleshooting.